monix/monix-connect/docs/dynamo.md

 therefore it will be automatically picked up from the method call `DynamoDb.fromConfig`, which will return a `cats.effect.Resource[Task, DynamoDb]`.
 The [resource](https://typelevel.org/cats-effect/datatypes/resource.html) will be responsible to *acquire* and *release* the _DynamoDb connection_.

-The best way of using it is to make it transparent in your application and directly expect an instance of _S3_ in your methods and classes, which will be called from within the
+The best way of using the client is to make it transparent in your application and directly expect an instance of _DynamoDb_ in your methods and classes, which will be called from within the
 _usage_ of the _Resource_.
 See below code snippet to understand the concept:

 ```scala